lydiatse/cs586/README.md

 ### `csv` Directory

-The `csv` directory houses all of the relevant .csv files.
+The `csv` directory houses all of the relevant .csv and .tsv files.

 `final_ib.csv` contains the information regarding literature from CORD-19 that pertain to incubation/contagious periods.

-`final_ib_pagerank.csv` contains the resulting page rankings after running the PageRanking algorithm using the `NetworkX` library.
-Please note that to avoid overriding this page rank file, the output of the `pageRank.ipynb` will be saved as `page_ranking.csv` instead.
+`final_ib_pagerankings_title.tsv` contains the resulting page rankings after running the PageRanking algorithm using the `NetworkX` library with the respective title and DOI.

 ### Utilizing the COVID-19 Literature Knowledge Graph from `data.zip`